TFP / TFCD Tips for Models & Photographers

 Most TFCD models cannot differentiate quality.

 Often, they will just go for the popular photographers who have taken countless photos of many hot models.
-Therefore, if you do not have a huge portfolio, they may not be interested to work with you.
+Therefore, if you do not have a huge portfolio (shot with many models), they may not be interested to work with you.
+On the other hand, you can simply boast your way through to gain their admiration for your work.

 Some TFCD models are looking at quantity over quality.

-They just want many photos to be uploaded into their Facebook profiles.
+They just want many photos to be uploaded into their social media profiles.
 They may even demand/con/sweet-talk you to give them all unedited photos, which will not represent your work.

 Most TFCD models will turn up late for the shoot.